Codemugg/front-end/README.md

 # website
-Official website of Codemugg Inc
+Official website's repository of Codemugg Inc

 Codemugg is a non-profit organization aiming and working to teach how to code without a price tag.